 Physical risks

 We periodically analyze our climate-related physical risks.
 We have identified hurricanes, flooding and other extreme weather events as key physical risks for our business.
-Based on our analysis, we design our facilities to withstand a variety of extreme weather conditions and implement appropriate risk mitigation and management measures.
-We install redundant capacity for key equipment to help us maintain or quickly reinitiate operations if equipment is damaged, and we purchase property & casualty and business interruption insurance to protect ourselves from loss.
-In addition, we employ two full-time meteorologists to help us predict and plan for potential weather-related risks.
+Based on our analysis, we design 100% of our facilities to account for a variety of extreme weather conditions and implement appropriate risk mitigation and management measures.
+We install redundant capacity for key equipment to help us maintain or quickly reinitiate operations if equipment is damaged, and we purchase property and casualty and business-interruption insurance to protect ourselves from loss.
+In addition, we employ a full-time meteorologist to help us predict and plan for potential weather-related risks.